hydrusnetwork/hydrus/docs/developer_api.md

       "is_trashed" : false,
       "is_deleted" : false,
       "has_exif" : true,
+      "has_xmp" : false,
+      "has_iptc" : false,
       "has_human_readable_embedded_metadata" : true,
+      "has_software_source" : true,
       "has_icc_profile" : true,
       "has_transparency" : false,
       "known_urls" : [],